 - Reliable – Feel at ease with the American Express brand name — it conveys reliability, security and prestige

-If your friend wants to pay YOU the amount of 10000/-, he/she should have written YOUR NAME in the space provided for PAYEEon the cheque.
-If he/she has written SELF in that area, it is supposed to be used by him (or the bearer as written on the cheque) and whoever possess that cheque can go to the same branch and bank of the account holder to cash the cheque.
+If your friend wants to pay YOU the amount of 10000/-, he/she should have written YOUR NAME in the space provided for PAYEE on the cheque.
+If he/she has written SELF in that area, it is supposed to be used by him (or the bearer as written on the cheque) and whoever possesses that cheque can go to the same branch and bank of the account holder to cash the cheque.

 Some banks may honour cheques in their other branches than the account holder branch.
 However, this cannot be encashed in any other BANK.

-The banker’s cheque is an instrument issued by the bank on behalf of customer containing an order to pay a certain sum to a specified person within the city.
-The validity period of the Banker’s cheque is 3 months, however it can be re-validated subject to some legal formalities.
+The banker’s cheque is an instrument issued by the bank on behalf of a customer containing an order to pay a certain sum to a specified person within the city.
+The validity period of the Banker’s cheque is 3 months, however, it can be re-validated subject to some legal formalities.

-- In Banker’s cheque the chances of dishonor is not possible because it is always prepaid.
+- In Banker’s cheque, the chances of dishonour are not possible because it is always prepaid.
 It is always pre-printed with the words ‘not negotiable’ which means it cannot be further negotiated.